-Nicoise tuna bean salad is an easy meal prep recipe for weekday lunches.
-A brightly flavored lemon-mustard dressing makes it extra delicious.
+Mediterranean tuna salad with chickpeas is an easy meal prep recipe for weekday lunches.
+A brightly flavored lemon-mustard dressing makes it extra delicious without any mayonnaise.

 The problem is that I usually buy tuna, then let it sit in my cabinet for ages before finally tossing it into some pasta sauce with capers and feta.
 Which is delicious, but a little boring.

-Back in the summertime, I had a delicious Nicoise salad with seared tuna at Busboys & Poets in DC.
-It had a bright, lemony dressing that reminded me of the ones in my mayo-free chicken salad.
-I was inspired to use those same flavors in this tuna and bean salad that’s perfect to prep ahead for a week of packable lunches.
+I was inspired to use those same flavors in this mayo-free tuna salad that’s perfect to prep ahead for a week of packable lunches.

-This salad is really simple, and it’s the kind of recipe that gets better as it sits in the fridge and the flavors meld.
+This tuna salad is really easy, and it’s the kind of recipe that gets better as it sits in the fridge and the flavors meld.
 It has a fantastic combination of creamy, salty, fresh, and tangy flavors.